zarf-dev/proposals/8-show-manifests-and-values/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Users need an easier way to view what their zarf.yaml will look like after templating, imports, and flavors are applied.
+Both creators and deployers need a way to view their manifests and values files after Zarf variables are applied.

-This will be accomplished through a new CLI command `zarf package preview`
+This will be accomplished through new CLI commands `zarf dev show-manifests`, `zarf dev show-values-fils`, `zarf package show-manifests`, and `zarf package show-values-files`

 ## Motivation